ksclarke/saxon-c/README.md

 ### Installation

 The idea is that you should be able to check out this repository and run the project's `./install.sh` script to compile and install the project on your machine.
 Right now, the script hasn't had a great deal of testing, but it works for my particular use.
-In the near future, I'll be modifying it to run on different distributions (e.g. RHEL and probably CentOS).
-Right now, it's just tested on two versions of Ubuntu 14.04 (LTS) and 15.04.
+So far, I've tested it with Ubuntu 15.04, 14.04 (LTS) and CentOS/RHEL 6.6.

 To check out the project and install it, type: